evrythng/reactor-chainpoint/README.md

 # reactor-chainpoint

-A Reactor script to verify EVRYTHNG Actions on the blockchain via the chainPoint protocol and the Tierion API.
+This Reactor Extension script is part of [EVRYTHNG's Blockchain Integration Hub](https://developers.evrythng.com/docs/blockchain-integration-hub).
+It allows you to verify EVRYTHNG Actions on the blockchain via the chainPoint protocol and the Tierion API.

 ## Full tutorial